nutratech/nhlrank/README.rst

 I hope to expend the individual/player statistics at some point too.

+Initially this will be available as a command line interface.

-Initially this will be hosted as a static HTML (craiglist-style) website rendered by a Flask API.
+Eventually this will be hosted as a static HTML (craigslist-style) website rendered by a Flask API.
+Or by a more friendly UI (e.g. Svelte with a Flask backend).